 Blinding postpartum headaches, especially after an epidural, are a real thing.
 Ask your doctor beforehand about how to address it, as your plan may differ due to your healthcare needs and history.

 For me personally, a combination of caffeine and Tylenol staves off shooting headache pains.
 After baby number three, iced coffee did the trick.
 One inexpensive caffeine pill equals one cup of coffee, so keep a bottle on hand (or, go all out and consider it an excuse to get Starbucks on the reg).
-You’ll also want a stash of ibuprofen and/or Tylenol (the doc may suggest you rotate).
+You’ll also want a stash of ibuprofen and/or acetaminophen (Tylenol).
+(The doc may suggest you rotate.)

 8. Stool Softener